 Engagement summary Engagement summary Scope of our assurance engagement Whether the Selected Information as listed in Appendix A for 2024 are fairly presented in the Report, in all material respects, in accordance with the reporting criteria.
-Assurance standard and level of assurance We performed a limited assurance engagement, in accordance with the International Standard on Assurance Engagements ISAE 3000 (Revised) 'Assurance Engagements other than Audits or Reviews of Historical Financial Information'.
-The procedures performed in a limited assurance engagement vary in nature and timing from and are less in extent than for a reasonable assurance engagement and consequently, the level of assurance obtained Our assurance engagement does not extend to information in respect of earlier periods or to any other information included in the Report.
-Selected Information As listed in Appendix A Reporting period • 1 January 2024 - 31 December 2024 in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
-Reporting boundaries Eti and Kazan (Soda Ash Production only)Eti and Kazan (Organisational level)Eti, Kazan and Denmar - Derince Port Respective responsibilities WE Soda is responsible for preparing the Report and for the collection and presentation of the information within it, and for the designing, implementing and maintaining of internal controls relevant to the Reporting criteria WE Soda's Basis of Reporting GRI Sustainability Reporting Standards: GRI 303: Water and Effluents 2018 GRI 305: Emissions 2016 GRI 306: Waste 2020 The GHG Protocol Corporate Accounting and Reporting Standard (WBCSD/WRI Revised Edition 2015) for Scope 1 and Scope 2 GHG Emissions GHG Protocol Scope 2 Guidance (An amendment to the GHG Protocol Corporate Standard (WRI 2015) for Scope 2 GHG Emissions preparation and presentation of the Report.
+Assurance standard and level of We performed a limited assurance engagement, in accordance with the International Standard on Assurance Engagements ISAE 3000 (Revised) 'Assurance Engagements other than Audits or Reviews of Historical Financial Information'.
+Our assurance engagement does not extend to information in respect of earlier periods or to any other information included in the Report. assurance Selected • As listed in Appendix A The procedures performed in a limited assurance engagement vary in nature and timing from and are less in extent than for a reasonable assurance engagement and consequently, the level of assurance obtained Reporting period • 1 January 2024 - 31 December 2024 in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+Reporting boundaries Eti and Kazan (Soda Ash Production only) Eti and Kazan (Organisational level) Eti, Kazan and Denmar - Derince Port Respective responsibilities WE Soda is responsible for preparing the Report and for the collection and presentation of the information within it, and for the designing, implementing and maintaining of internal controls relevant to the Reporting criteria WE Soda's Basis of Reporting GRI Sustainability Reporting Standards: GRI 303: Water and Effluents 2018 GRI 305: Emissions 2016 GRI 306: Waste 2020 The GHG Protocol Corporate Accounting and Reporting Standard (WBCSD/WRI Revised Edition 2015) for Scope 1 and Scope 2 GHG Emissions GHG Protocol Scope 2 Guidance (An amendment to the GHG Protocol Corporate Standard (WRI 2015) for Scope 2 GHG Emissions The Corporate Value Chain (Scope 3) Accounting and Reporting preparation and presentation of the Report.
 ERM CVS' responsibility is to provide a conclusion to WE Soda on the agreed assurance scope based on our engagement terms with WE Soda, the assurance activities performed and exercising our professional judgement.